virtualrobotix/vrbrain_nuttx/NuttX/nuttx/configs/mirtoo/README.txt

   19  PGED3/VREF+/CVREF+/AN0/C3INC/RPA0/CTED1/PMD7/RA0 AIN PGA117 Vout
   --- ------------------------------------------------ ----------------------------

-  The PGA117 driver can be enabled by setting the following the nsh
+  The PGA117 driver can be enabled by setting the following the the nsh
   configuration:

     CONFIG_ADC=y         : Enable support for analog input devices